 A lot of noise but no music!
 The present case is a classic one where multiple proceedings have been initiated but have resulted in no culmination over a period just short of a decade.

 1. Principles of Natural Justice requires only a substantial compliance and not every miniscule violation would spell illegality [Chairman, Board of Mining Examination v.
 Ramjee, (1977) 2 SCC 256].

 2. A mere denial of adjournment would not always be violative of Principles of Natural Justice, i.e., adjournment is not a birthright [Titaghur Paper Mills Co.
 Ltd. v.
 State of Orissa, (1983) 2 SCC 433; Cement Workers Karamchari Sangh v.
 Jaipur Udyog Limited, (2008) 4 SCC 701].

-3. Principles of Natural Justice cannot be applied in a straitjacket formula and at times the futility of giving relief is a matter of consideration.
-The validity has to be decided on the touchstone of prejudice.
-The ultimate test is always the same, viz., the test of prejudice or the test of fair hearing [Dharampal Satyapal Ltd. v.
+3. Principles of Natural Justice cannot be applied in a straitjacket formula and, at times, futility of giving relief is a matter of consideration.
+The validity has to be decided on touchstone of prejudice.
+The ultimate test is always same, viz., test of prejudice or test of fair hearing [Dharampal Satyapal Ltd. v.
 Deputy Commissioner of Central Excise, Gauhati, (2015) 8 SCC 519].

 – Hon’ble Justice Sanjay Kishan Kaul, Indian Commodity Exchange v.
 Neptune Overseas Limited, [Civil Appeal No. 9037 of 2019].